ClementDreptin/Hayzen/README.md

 ### Running debug builds

-This feature is enabled by default (can be disabled from the Settings tab of the mod menu) and is persistent across reboots.
-It allows you to run XEX files built in debug mode or EXE files that can normally only run on Devkits, so no need for RGLoader anymore.
+This feature is enabled by default but can be disabled from the Settings tab of the mod menu.
+It allows you to run XEX files built in debug mode or EXE files that can normally only run on Devkits, so no need for HvP.xex or RGLoader anymore.
 More info [here](docs/debug-builds.md).

 ## Installation